 Peppercorn Steak sauce will help you take your steak to the next level.
 Serve this creamy sauce over your steak for a meal to rival the best steak house!

 This is one of those meals for a special occasion or even “date night” as I like to call it.
 It is a recreation of a dish that I had when I was in Italy several years ago.

 Before we went to Italy everyone would say “Oh imagine all of the yummy pasta and pizza you are going to eat.
 But do you think you’ll get sick of it after two weeks?”
 Well the truth is, its not all pizza and pasta in Italy.
-Sure the pasta and pizza that we had were absolutely divine, in most cases anyway, but there were also many other palate pleasing options.
+Sure the pasta and pizza that we had were absolutely divine, but there were also many other palate pleasing options.
 In Siena for instance, beef reigned supreme and we had ourselves plenty of perfectly cooked steaks.
 Nothing was over done, very simple seasonings and a simple sauce.
 Just how I like it.